ahmedfathy-hub/BLip2-Arabic/README.md

 To optimize memory efficiency, mixed-precision training (FP16/FP32) applied via PyTorch’s Autocast, which reduced GPU memory consumption by approximately 30% while preserving model accuracy

 **The pretrained Checkpoints may be updated without prior notice.
-So if you need last version of Checkpoints, Contact me via [email](Ahmed.fathi@btu.ed.eg).**
+So if you need last version of Checkpoints, Contact me via **email : Ahmed.fathi@btu.ed.eg**